Real estate success hinges on relationships.

 A significant advantage of using a CRM in real estate is that you can generate and organize leads more effectively.
-Using a CRM with email marketing capabilities lets you easily scale up your personal outreach to catch your prospects’ attention and get more leads.
+Using a CRM with email marketing capabilities lets you easily scale up your outreach to catch your prospects’ attention and get more leads.

 A CRM also relieves the pressure to remember all your lead nurturing goals and tasks for the day.
 By creating custom activity types and setting reminders for yourself, you can stay far more organized than if you were writing sticky notes or saving information on your phone.